dxl495/431-2020/classes/class25/README.md

     - [Chapter 26](https://thomaselove.github.io/431-notes/power-and-proportions.html): Sample Size and Power when comparing Two Proportions `posted 2020-11-21`.
     - [Chapter 27](https://thomaselove.github.io/431-notes/quiz-2-review.html): Some Practice Problems for Quiz 2 (with solutions) `posted 2020-11-21`.
     - [Chapter 28](https://thomaselove.github.io/431-notes/missing-data-mechanisms-and-simple-imputation.html): Missing Data and Simple Imputation `posted 2020-11-22`.
-    - [Chapter 29](https://thomaselove.github.io/431-notes/multiple-regression-introduction.html): Setting Up Multiple Regression Case Studies, Key 431 Concepts `posted 2020-11-22`.
+    - [Chapter 29](https://thomaselove.github.io/431-notes/multiple-regression-introduction.html): Setting Up Multiple Regression Case Studies, Outline of Key 431 Concepts `posted 2020-11-22`.
     - The final chapters (which I will post by 2020-12-01) amplify and augment the regression ideas discussed in Classes 22-24.
 3. On Canvas, you should now be able to **download all of our class Zoom recordings**.
     - When logged into 431 on Canvas, click Zoom, then select Cloud Recordings, pull up a recording of a class as if you were watching it, and at the top right, you should find a button to download the recording.
 I'm sorry it took until now for these to be downloadable.